CCA-Public/digital-archives-manual/guides/ingest.md

         * Ingest successful?
 (True/False)
         * Notes
         * AIP UUID
         * Standard QA (True/False)
+    * Login to SCOPE and ensure the expected number of SIPs are present.
+Check "Orphan Folders" if there are SIPs missing from their Collection.
+If certain SIPs are not present at all, notify the Digital Archivist what is missing, and they will queue them for reingest.
     * For every 5th SIP, conduct a more complete QA check.
 Verify the following and then put "True" in the Full QA column of the Ingest spreadsheet:
         * Look at the normalization report and ensure that no files that should have been normalized for preservation failed.
-        * Download the AIP and upload the AIP METS file to [METSFlask](http://bitarchivist.pythonanywhere.com/) for examination.
-Verify that Dublin Core descriptive metadata was written to the METS file, and quickly confirm that the information about the original files, particularly format identification and last modified date, appears correct.
-Please remember to delete your METS file from the list when you have finished.
+        * Login to SCOPE and ensure that the Dublin Core Folder-level metadata and additional File-level metadata are present.
    * You may have also received a number of normalization failure report emails from Archivematica during ingest.
 In instances where the failed files have exit codes 0 or 2, these can be ignored.
 In instances where the failed files have exit code 1, it is worth confirming that the file type is actually normalized at CCA; if so, it may be worth investigating further, as these files may need to be [manually normalized](https://github.com/CCA-Public/digital-archives-manual/blob/master/guides/arrangement.md#mannorm) and reingested.
 6. When Ingest and QA is complete:
        * Inform and send a copy of your ingest spreadsheet to the Digital Archivist
        * Save your ingest spreadsheet to the appropriate "Acquisition et traitement" folder
-       * Delete the local copy of the SIPs from the BitCurator machine
+       * Delete the local copy of the SIPs from the BitCurator machine and any other locations you may have copies of the material
 7. Create an object package for the files in TMS corresponding to the SIPs.
-Send an email to Deplacement requesting that each of the files in the object package be localized with the location "Dark archive", CCing the Digital Archivist.
+Send an email to Déplacement requesting that each of the files in the object package be localized with the location "Dark archive", CCing the Digital Archivist.
 8. The Digital Archivist will delete the successfully ingested SIPs from `/mnt/incoming/auto-transfers` (in Pipeline 1, the `transfer.py` script has been amended to delete the transfer source automatically after successful ingest, but it is still necessary to manually delete transfer sources from Pipelines 2 and 3).

 <a name="automationtoolsav"></a>